► The last version of the Mii we'll see

 ► 161-mile range, 156lb ft of instant torque

 ► No compromise and no EV intimidation factor

-Skoda UK took the same approach with the Citigo for the brief time it was here: it became the Citigo-e then promptly sold out – leaving only the Volkswagen Up available with a petrol engine across the VW Group’s city car family; the e-Up electric version of this gets the same upgraded powertrain that the Mii Electric demonstrates here, too.
+Skoda took the same approach with the Citigo for the brief time it was here: it became the Citigo-e and then duly sold out, leaving only the Volkswagen Up with a petrol engine across VW Group's city car line-up.
+That too has gone the way of the dodo.

 Best electric cars in 2021